Coptic Christians make up roughly 10% of Egypt's population

 History of persecution, recent spike in violence

 Recent political upheaval in Egypt has brought more violence to the Coptic community.
-Persecution and discrimination has spiked since the toppling of Hosni Mubarak's regime in 2011.
-Dozens of Copts have been killed in sectarian violence.
+Persecution and discrimination has spiked since the toppling of Hosni Mubarak’s regime in 2011.
+Dozens of Copts have been killed in religion-based violence.

 Last December, a suicide bomber targeted a small church attached to St. Mark’s Coptic Orthodox Cathedral in Cairo, killing 25 people and wounding nearly 50 others.
 No one claimed responsibility for the bombing.

 Coptic churches and homes have been set on fire, members of the Coptic minority have been physically attacked, and their property has been looted, rights group Amnesty International reported in March.

 Copts have been targeted outside Egypt as well: In early 2015, a highly produced ISIS propaganda video purported to show the beheadings of over a dozen Egyptian Copts on a beach in Libya.

 Lack of government representation

 There is little Christian representation in government in Egypt, which is about 90% Sunni Muslim.
 The current Parliament contains 36 Christians out of 596 members, and 24 of the Christian representatives were awarded seats through a religion-based quota system, according to a report from the Brookings Institution.